mlabr/PrintTimePredictor/README.md

 Example 2:
 cmd: java -jar PrintTimePredictor.jar -Vystuha_rohu_v1.gcode -Pojezd_Z_LP_rameno_v1.1.gcode
 result: Program try to read the file "Vystuha_rohu_v1.gcode" and "Pojezd_Z_LP_rameno_v1.1.gcode", then calculate the time that it is need to print.
 The result number is written into console.

+Keep in mind that this program is still under development, so the calculated time is not 100% accurate and need some testing.